top of page

 May 2022

-A Few Lessons In all our little excursions, we have emerged with some useful lessons and useless philosophies.
+A Few Lessons We have emerged from our many little excursions with some useful lessons and many useless philosophies.

 1. Never wear shorts when venturing into the woods.